A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-As the UIDP membership services manager, Angie ensures that all UIDP members receive the maximum return on their membership investment by leading membership communications including news, benefits and services offered by the UIDP as well as connecting members with other opportunities that arise within the U-I environment.
-Angie has joined the UIDP team after earning her Bachelors from the University of Pittsburgh specializing in Business administration with a focus in Marketing and Operations Management.
+As the UIDP membership services manager, Angie ensures that all UIDP members receive the maximum return on their membership investment by leading membership communications including news, benefits, and services offered by UIDP, as well as connecting members with other opportunities that arise within the U-I environment.
+Angie joined the UIDP team after earning her bachelor’s degree from the University of Pittsburgh specializing in business administration with a focus in marketing and operations management.
 Please contact her at angie@uidp.net if interested in learning more about UIDP.

 Kristina Thorsell